ghobs91/courier-relay/README.md

 - `REPLAY_TO_RELAYS`: set to true if you want to send the fetched events to other relays defined in `RELAYS_TO_PUBLISH_TO` (default is false)
 - `RELAYS_TO_PUBLISH_TO`: string with relays separated by `,` to re-publish events to in format `wss://[URL],wss://[URL2]` where `URL` and `URL2` are URLs of valid relays (default is empty)
 - `DEFAULT_WAIT_TIME_BETWEEN_BATCHES`: default time to wait between sending batches of requests to other relays in milliseconds (default 60000, 60 seconds)
+- `DEFAULT_WAIT_TIME_FOR_RELAY_RESPONSE`: default time to wait for relay response for possible auth event in milliseconds (default is 3000, 3 seconds).
 - `MAX_EVENTS_TO_REPLAY`: maximum number of events to send to a relay in `RELAYS_TO_PUBLISH_TO` in a batch
 - `ENABLE_AUTO_NIP05_REGISTRATION`: enables [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) automatic registration for all feed profiles in the format `[URL]@[MAIN_DOMAIN_NAME]` where URL is the main URL for the feed and `MAIN_DOMAIN_NAME` the below environment variable (default `false`)
 - `MAIN_DOMAIN_NAME`: main domain name where this relay will be available (only for NIP-05 purposes if enabled with `ENABLE_AUTO_NIP05_REGISTRATION`)